-For each State Fiscal Year, IHDA's Department of Strategic Planning and Research (SPAR) produces an Economic Impact Report to assess the economic impact of new housing and rehabilitation construction generated through the Authority's various single and multifamily housing programs.
-These reports include data on the Authority's new construction and housing rehabilitation activities, and homeownership assistance IHDA provided under its various housing programs.
-This report measures the expected impact of this activity on employment, local business income and wages, and taxes.
+For every Illinois State Fiscal Year, IHDA's Department of Strategic Planning and Research (SPAR) produces an Economic Impact Report to assess the economic impact of new housing and rehabilitation construction generated through the Authority's various single and multifamily housing programs.
+These reports include data on the Authority's new construction and housing rehabilitation activities and the homeownership assistance IHDA provided under its various housing programs.
+This report measures the expected impact of this activity on employment, local business income and wages and taxes.

-IHDA finalized its 2017 Economic Impact Report in November of 2017.
-For FY2017, IHDA's single and multifamily programs helped in the creation of an estimated 6,806 full-time jobs in construction and construction-related industries.
-The Authority's activity also generated nearly \$586 million in federal, state and local taxes and fees, as well as local business income and wages.
-This, with the addition of a return of \$97 million federal tax dollars to the State, demonstrates that the Authority is a major contributor to the economic and financial health of Illinois.
+IHDA finalized its 2018 Economic Impact Report in November 2018.
+For FY2018, IHDA's single and multifamily programs helped in the creation of an estimated 4,602 full-time jobs in construction and construction-related industries.
+The Authority's activity also generated nearly \$400 million in federal, state and local taxes and fees, as well as local business income and wages.
+This, with the addition of a return of \$74 million federal tax dollars to the State, demonstrates that the Authority is a major contributor to the economic and financial health of Illinois.